hackforla/website/CONTRIBUTING.md

 ### **2.4 Claiming an Issue**

 Once you find an issue you want to work on, you need to self-assign to claim it and then move the issue from the `Prioritized Backlog` to the `In progress`.
 Both of these tasks can be accomplished within the issue.
 Please see the examples below.
+(Note: Any issue that you are working on besides the pre-work issue should remain in the `In progress` column and stay open.
+Once a member of the merge team or a tech lead merges your pull request associated with that issue, there is automation through GitHub Actions that will take care of moving the issue to a different column and closing the issue.)

 #### **2.4.a Assign & Unassign yourself to this issue**
 <details>